iachievedit/LetsGetCritical/README.md

 A replacement for CritLine.

-The whole point of this add-on is to keep tabs on your damage records.
+The point of this add-on is to keep tabs on your damage records and play sounds that make me smile when I crit.
+Hot damn.  🔥

 ## Current Restrictions

-* Tested _only_ on Burning Crusade Classic.
+* Tested on Classic (up to and including Catacylsm) and Season of Discovery.
 * I play casters, so the focus is on spell damage.
-I'll add melee eventually.

 ## Installing